gsong/express-react-project-starter/README.md

 ## Shut Down the Development Environment

 1. `Ctrl-C` to stop the Express and React development servers.
-1. `npm run db:stop` to stop and destroy the PostgreSQL Docker container.
+1. `npm stop` to stop and destroy the PostgreSQL Docker container.
 Don't worry, your data is safe.

 ## Need to Start a `psql` Session?